Xerby/PropLoad/README.md

 **Loading Properties**

-To load properties, at first create an instance of the `PropertyLoader` class, passing a `PropertyRepository` to it.
+To load properties, at first create an instance of the `PropertyLoader` class, passing a `PropertyDictionary` to it.
-The `PropertyLoader` is responsible for loading, validating, and consolidating properties from various sources based on the settings and data from the provided `PropertyRepository`.
+The `PropertyLoader` is responsible for loading, validating, and consolidating properties from various sources based on the settings and data from the provided `PropertyDictionary`.
 After creating a `PropertyLoader`, you can configure it to allow properties specified in a Windows-style command line (e.g., /key), set whether property values can be specified without an equal sign (e.g., "key value"), and more.